MinecraftServerControl/mscs/README.md

 As a last note, make sure you check `server-port` and `query.port` in `server.properties` to make sure it does not overlap with other servers created by the MSCS script.
 Also ensure that `enable-query` is set to `true`.
 If you do not have `enable-query` and a `query.port` set, you will not be able to check the status of the world with the script.

-## Adjusting server options
-There are two ways of adjusting the options through MSCS: changing values in the mscs.properties file and/or editing the msctl file directly.

-### The mscs.properties file
+### Adjusting world properties
 The `mscs.properties` file can be found in every world folder (for instance, if you had a world called `myWorld`, the path would be `/opt/mscs/worlds/myWorld/mscs.properties`).
+This file allows you to adjust many different properties for each world you have.

 By default, the file only has one line in it: `mscs-enabled=true`.
 You can add a variety of flags to this file and set them as to a true/false boolean or a variable to your liking.